Dobby233Liu/pvpin_js_rt/README.md

 # Pay attention

 the English text in this Readme are not so well, because this is the Machine Translation.
 So, if you have any do not understand that I hope you can forgive me, and if you can help me to improvement the text in Engilish that I’d like to thank you first, please mail me.
-[Well, cilck here](mailto:i@timewk.cn).
+[Well, click here](mailto:i@timewk.cn).

 ### 这是什么
 ### What is this?